Most of us don’t see our creative work as a business.

 5. Build a strong network

-Money offers security.
-But so does social capital.
-We all need a good support team, people who help us make the work and get it out there.
-Or help at home while we’re working.
+We all need a support team.
+People who help us make the work and get it out there.
 Friends who pick us up when we’re low.
+Colleagues who can offer advice.
 Clients who recommend us to others.

-We need the power of scenius, other creatives to inspire or provoke us, people who will show our work, write about it, discuss it, buy it.
-Who will collaborate with us, hire us.
+We need the power of scenius.
+We’re stronger together.
+So surround yourself with creatives who inspire or provoke you, people who will show your work, write about it, discuss it, buy it.
+Who will collaborate with you, hire you.

-And we need our gods, our mentors: creatives we admire, whose careers show us what’s possible, whose work seems to soar above anything we’ve achieved (yet).
+We also need heroes, mentors.
+So find creatives you admire, whose careers show you what’s possible, whose work seems to soar above anything you’ve achieved (yet).
+Don’t compare and despair.
+Learn from them.
+Let them show you the way.

 6. Make friends with marketing